SPVLoc: Semantic Panoramic Viewport Matching for 6D Camera Localization in Unseen Environments: Conclusion

-This work is partially funded by the German Federal Ministry of Economic Affairs and Climate Action (BIMKIT, grant no.~01MK21001H) and the German Federal Ministry for Digital and Transport (EConoM, grant no.~19OI22009C).
+\nparagraph{Acknowledgements.} This work is partially funded by the German Federal Ministry of Economic Affairs and Climate Action (BIMKIT, 01MK21001H) and the German Federal Ministry for Digital and Transport (EConoM, 19OI22009C).